aws-samples/shopfloor-connectivity/docs/core/aws-iot-credential-provider-configuration.md

 [SFC Configuration](./sfc-configuration.md) > [AwsIotCredentialProviderClientConfiguration](./sfc-configuration.md#awsiotcredentialproviderclients)

 An AWS IoT Credentials Provider Client configuration is used  to obtain temporary credentials used when AWS service API calls using X.509 certificates.
-When used by AWS service targets the name of the configuration is specified as the value for the CredentialProviderClient in the configuration for that target.
+When used by AWS service targets, the name of the configuration is specified as the value for the CredentialProviderClient in the configuration for that target.
+If  AWS IoT  Greengrass  is deployed on the system,  alternatively this [configuration](https://docs.aws.amazon.com/greengrass/v2/developerguide/device-auth.html) can be referenced even when SFC is not deployed as a Greengrass component.

 For more info see [Session credentials for targets accessing AWS Service](../sfc-aws-service-credentials.md)